 Ørsted joins consortium with Fred.
-Olsen Renewables and Hafslund Eco establishing a long-term partnership to develop offshore wind energy in Norway and to compete in Norway’s upcoming application round for offshore wind areas.
+Olsen Renewables and Hafslund Eco establishing a long-term partnership to develop offshore wind in Norway and to compete in Norway’s upcoming application round for offshore wind areas.

 Ørsted, Hafslund Eco and Fred.
 Olsen Renewables will be equal partners in the consortium which will be applying for licenses in both areas appointed by the Norwegian government, Utsira Nord and Sørlige Nordsjø II.
 The upcoming allocation round is expected to consist of up to 4.5GW across the two areas, with the technical potential being much higher.